andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

    :code:`ovlpfile`: filename of 2-center auxiliary integrals as printed by CP2K

    :code:`dfbasis`: define auxiliary basis for the electron density expansion

+   :code:`pseudocharge`: define pseudocharge according to the adopted GTH pseudopotential

 2. Initialize the systems used for the CP2K calculation by running: